Verben im Deutschen – Erklärungen und Beispiele

 Depending on what kind of verb you have, its conjugation changes.
-Logically, it is far more easy to conjugate when you know the difference between these two kinds.
+Logically, it is far easier to conjugate when you know the difference between these two kinds.

-I hope you will get these basic principles of conjugation of German verbs at the end of this article and become and expert in it!
+I hope you will get these basic principles of conjugation of German verbs at the end of this article and become an expert in it!

 The different Types of German Verbs on Language-easy.org

 By the way, this article is just a general overview about German verbs.
 Of course, there are also articles about the different kinds of German verbs in this context.
 So, in the following I’d like to show you the links to different topics and a short description of the topic.

 The Difference between Strong and Weak German Verbs